mkazutaka/react-tiny-spring/README.md

-# react-spring-tiny
+# react-tiny-spring

-react-spring-tiny is an animation library for React or Preact users.
+react-tiny-spring is an animation library for React or Preact users.

 - :bicyclist: Spring Animation can be realized in 1kb
 - :revolving_hearts: Do not need the original component like `<Animated>`